Ocfrom/catcosgalaxyrust/README.md

 IF YOU'RE COMPILING THE GAME, CONTINUE ON

 # Download extensions
 You'll need to Platform Movement Object, the Easing Object, and the Discord Rich Presence Object.
-The Platform Movement Object and the Easing Object can be installed inside fusion itself, but you'll need to manually put the
+The Platform Movement Object and the Easing Object can be installed inside fusion itself, but you'll need to manually install the Discord Rich Presence Object yourself.

+Discord Rich Presence Object: https://community.clickteam.com/threads/105184-DRPC-Discord-Rich-Presence-Extension

 You're done!
 Open up the file in Clickteam and muck arround!